Pediatric Rheumatology Fellowship

 Between the two hospitals, Division faculty see more than 4,500 outpatient visits a year in eight clinics per week.
 We see more than 400 inpatient admissions per year and inpatient rounds are conducted daily.
 We see more than 900 new patients a year.
-Trainees see and manage multiple patients of each major connective tissue disease and are exposed to rarer disorders.
+Trainees see and manage multiple patients of each major connective tissue disease and are exposed to more rare disorders.

 A postgraduate education program in clinical research, provided through UT Southwestern, is an option for those fellows preparing for a career in clinical research.